Difference between revisions of "Susan Makore" - Pindula

 Career

-During her time at Kidznet, Makore groomed young and talented broadcasters like Tinevimbo Chimbetete, Makanaka Wakatama, Oslie Muringani, Rhymes and Esther Kusema in line with ZBC’s vision.[1]
+During her time at Kidznet, Makore groomed young and talented broadcasters like Tinevimbo Chimbetete, Makanaka Wakatama, Oslie Muringai, Rhymes and Esther Kusema in line with ZBC’s vision.[1]

 Makore is a former lecturer in the University of Zimbabwe’s English and Media Studies Department.
 She was also the chief executive of ZBC from 2003 to 2006.
 [3] Makore rejoined the University of Zimbabwe in 2007 to co-ordinate the Media Studies programme.
 She was also a lecturer at Zimbabwe Open University.[1]